ktl014/mpl/documents/expLog.md

 ### Next Steps
 * Fix test set
+* Use ResNet50 or VGG16 Model for better performance
-* Hard Negative Example Mining:
+* Hard Negative Example Mining: Feeding a 3:1 ratio of Negatives to Positives in the test set